Walking aids, wheelchairs and mobility scooters

 Ross Care are the wheelchair providers for Calderdale and Kirklees.

 You can sometimes borrow NHS wheelchairs for a short while (for example, after an operation).

 Shopmobility rent mobility scooters, wheelchairs and walkers.
 This service is provided by Age UK Calderdale & Kirklees.

-If you need a short-term loans of mobility aids these can often be loaned from the local British Red Cross.
-You can ether collect equipment or, in some cases, have it delivered for a small fee.
+If you need a short-term loan of mobility aids they can often be loaned from the local British Red Cross.
+You can either collect equipment or, in some cases, have it delivered for a small fee.

 Which? has advice on:-